giosurmanidze/Laravel-Topics-Repo/practise_eager_loading_n1_problem/README.md

 Looks good, right 😊?
 And it works.
 But look at the Debugbar data.
 Install Debugbar From: https://github.com/barryvdh/laravel-debugbar

-But wait 😩, you would say that we are using eager loading, Post::with('views'), so why there are so many queries happening?
+But wait 😩, you would say that we are using eager loading, Post::with('comments'), so why there are so many queries happening?
 <br>
 **What do you think what is issue here and how to fix it?**